- Min. deposit: $0

 - Growth investing.
 This approach focuses on businesses that are expected to grow quickly in the future.
 These companies might not yet be profitable or might only have small profits, but there is the potential to increase sales and enjoy high stock price growth.

 - Value investing.
 This focuses on investing in companies that may be undervalued based on financials and future potential.

 - Dividend investing.
 This approach prioritizes owning stocks that pay regular cash dividends, which can generate income and boost your portfolio if you reinvest the dividend income into more stocks.

-If you want help finding long-term investments, you can ask for advice from an independent financial adviser.
+If you want help with finding long term investments then you can ask for advice from an independent financial adviser.
 They will review your financial circumstances and your attitude to risk before advising you on potential investments.
-Some stock trading platforms, such as Interactive Brokers and Syfe Wealth, also provide premium accounts with access to financial advisors so that you can get more investment advice.

 - Open an investment account with an online investment platform.
 Many trading platforms offer portfolios of stocks as well as the opportunity to invest in individual stocks.

 - Benefit from compounding, which can grow your money significantly over time.

 - Benefit from dollar cost averaging, which involves investing gradually over many years.
 This reduces your risk that you’ll buy when the market is high and lose money on your investment.